djessycousto/basic-loading-b1/README.md

 # basic-loading-b1
-Just a basic colourful loading page
+Just a basic colourful loading page in CSS